 - Preheat oven to 300 degrees.
 Butter the bottom and sides of a 9-inch deep pie dish.

-- Place the egg whites in the mixing bowl of a stand mixer fitted with the whisk attachment.
-Beat the egg whites and cream of tartar on medium-high until frothy, about 30 seconds.
-Beat in the sugar about 1/3 cup at a time, incorporating each time before adding more.
-Beat on high until the egg whites become stiff and shiny but not dry.
+- Place the egg whites and cream of tartar in the mixing bowl of a stand mixer fitted with the whisk attachment.
+Whisk the egg whites and cream of tartar on medium-high until frothy, about 30 seconds.
+Whisk in one cup of the sugar about 1/3 at a time, incorporating each time before adding more.
+Whisk on high until the egg whites become stiff and shiny but not dry.
 See my tip above.

 - Transfer the beaten egg whites to the pie dish, spreading them evenly across the bottom and also up the sides.
 Spread up to the top edge of the rim but no higher, unless you don’t care about it rising above the edge, because it will rise up.
 Use the back of a spoon to make fancy swirls along the edge if you prefer.
 I was lazy.